loicmacken/DSE-SBSP-2020/README.md

 Congratulations!
 You just wasted your time reading a stupid readme file!

 # Data
 All relevant data should be kept here, obviously.
-When you write a file in another directory you can use the *Utils* function *get_data_root()* to get the path to this directory and access it.
+When you write a file in another directory you can use the *utils.py* function *get_data_root()* to get the path to this directory and access it.
 You will probably have to convert this path to a string for most import functions.

 # Astropy
 ## Orbital Propagation Class